ishkin/Proton/documentation/markdown/ProtonUserGuide_FI_WARE4_4_2.md

 - **Event** – the name of the event (one of the already defined events).
 - **Condition** – condition for this event derivation.
 When no condition is specified, the default is to derive the event.
 - For each derived event's attribute, an **expression** defines how to calculate the attribute value.
 The expression may include attributes of events participating in this pattern.
-For aggregation operators, the expression may include the computed variables.
+For example: if derived event E2 has attribute A2  we can write an expression whereas A2 content is attribute A1 of the input event E1.
+For join operators (sequence and all), A2 will be a single value (as each operand is composed of  a single value) while for aggregators and trend operators A2 will be of type array (as the matching set is composed of a set of events).
+In the latter case, array operations supported by EEP (Expandable Expression Parser) in Proton (see section Expressions in proton) are allowed.
+In addition, for aggregation operators, the expression may include the computed variables.

 ####<a name="templates"></a>Templates